 ABOUT ME

-I am a historian of the modern Arab world focusing on decolonization.
-My work puts Middle Eastern and North African studies into conversation, thereby bridging the gap that too often separates these closely related fields.
+I am a historian of the modern Arab world, with a focus on decolonization.
+I bridge the gap between Middle Eastern and North African studies by putting these closely related fields into conversation.

-My first book, Globalizing Morocco: Transnational Activism and the Postcolonial State, examined the Moroccan nationalist movement's worldwide anti-colonial campaign against the French and Spanish protectorates, and how this influenced domestic politics after independence in 1956.
-This fascinating episode of Cold War history elucidates the contributions made by non-state Third World actors to the formation of the post-1945 global order.
-Check out my interviews with the New Books Network and Jadaliyya for an introduction.
+My first book Globalizing Morocco: Transnational Activism and the Postcolonial State examines the Moroccan nationalist movement's anti-colonial campaign against the French and Spanish protectorates around the world and its influence on domestic politics after Morocco gained independence in 1956.
+This fascinating episode from the early Cold War shows how political activists from the Global South helped create a new international order after 1945.
+For an introduction, check out my interviews with the New Books Network and Jadaliyya.

-I am currently working on a new project entitled Popular Culture and Mass Politics in Wartime North Africa, 1939-45, which analyzes how ordinary North Africans experienced World War II.
+I am currently working on a new project, Popular Culture and Mass Politics in Wartime North Africa, 1939–45, which analyzes how ordinary North Africans experienced World War II.
 My work incorporates the experiences of Muslims, Jews, and European settlers into a single narrative.
-It shows how the war years created a shared historical experience while also accelerating social polarization that culminated in the region's decolonization after May 1945.
+I demonstrate that the war years created a shared historical experience while also accelerating social polarization that culminated in the region's decolonization after May 1945.

-I am currently a Humboldt Fellow at the Ludwig-Maximilians-Universität and will reside in Munich until August 2025.
+I am currently a Humboldt Fellow at Ludwig Maximilian University and will reside in Munich until August 2025.